 From „happenings“ to more classic art exhibitions, anything can be found in most parts of the country and in the most unlikely places.
 Concerts are held at larger concert halls or even in the performers’ living room.

-The Reykjanes peninsula has a rich music tradition and colorful culture and there are few reasons that have shaped the culture trough out the centuries.
+The Reykjanes peninsula has a rich music tradition and colourful culture and there are few reasons that have shaped the culture trough out the centuries.
 One of the main reasons is the landscape on the Reykjanes peninsula, it has shaped the infrastructure and the culture of the area at the same time.
 People have been living on the peninsula since the settlement.
 It was difficult to cross because of rough lava fields until the roads were built around hundred years ago.
-At the same time the nature has provided the area with good harbor conditions, hens the rich fishing tradition and people from all over Iceland came to the peninsula to work with the fish.
+At the same time nature has provided the area with good harbour conditions, hens the rich fishing tradition and people from all over Iceland came to the peninsula to work with the fish.
 In addition to that, the American navy base was located on the peninsula in the last decade, bringing to the area the international airport, foreign television stations and radio.
 Keflavík was called the Liverpool of Iceland as most of Iceland's best bands were originated from the peninsula.

 All types of craft and design have become popular all over the country.
 The variety is quite remarkable and it´s safe to say that the local´s creative spirit is very active.
 Craft and design products are sold at special markets, specialty stores or via the artists’ websites.